C. difficile Infection

 CDI (C. difficile infection)

-CDI is an infection of the colon caused by the bacteria Clostridium difficile.
+CDI is an infection of the colon caused by the bacteria Clostridioides difficile.
 It is characterised by severe diarrhoea but can also result in serious disease complications including bowel perforation, toxic megacolon and sepsis.
 It can prove fatal in the most severe cases.

 Cases per year in the US and Europe.

 Annual acute care costs with ~29,000 deaths per year in the US.

 Recurrence is the primary clinical issue in CDI as up to 25% of CDI patients have a second episode; the risk of recurrence rises to 65% after a third episode.